tnshabazkhan/meddiff-assessment/README.md

 # meddiff-assessment
 This Repo contains the solution for various problem statements.
 Such as Palindrom, group files by owner name, Custom Change Directory operation, Parse Error logs lines and write into a different log file.

+How to Run the application:

+1. open project in visual studio
+2. Build and Run the project which will run Problem 1-4 solutions
+3. Alternatively, each problem is segregated into a function which can be copied and used individually.

 Problem 1 (Group files according to owner names):

 Algorithm crafted: